alpha9898/store_app/README.md

 - Modular code structure for easy extension
 - Models and services for clean data management
 - Fetch all products from a remote API using `AllProductService`
+- Fetch products by category using `CatagoriesService`
+- Fetch all categories using `AllCatagoriesService`

 ## Project Structure